 This eventually motivated me to want to try to get more done so at the end of the day I would have a longer list to look at - like trying to score more points in a game than you scored the day before.
 So, I did a little more every day and surprise surprise, feeling more active was directly solving the problem of not feeling active.
 As the depression lessened, I was able to get myself doing really basic exercises and even though I have always hated exercising, I can say that it definitely started making me feel better.

 I did not feel all tight and shriveled up, but more importantly, when I sat down to watch TV because I felt so exhausted, I did not feel all guilty about it because I felt like I really needed that time to rest after actually moving out of bed!
 Ironically, if I actually get up and move around, it helps my fatigue, especially when I sleep so well the night after a day of busy work!
 So, not only was I feeling better mentally, but I was feeling better physically which most people with MS can agree is a typical cause of depression - feeling like crap every single day!

-Now, because I have always dealt with some form of depression since my teens this is an issue I really care about.
-So while this is a simple solution to my own depression I recognize that depression affects everyone differently just like MS does.
+Now, because I have always dealt with some form of depression since my teens, this is an issue I really care about.
+While this is a simple solution to my own depression, I recognize that depression affects everyone differently, just like MS does.
 Because of this, I really do recommend seeing a therapist if you are feeling depressed so that someone can work with you to determine the best approach to treating your own depression.
-Looking back at my life I can say that I definitely handled this problem like a stereotypical man; I kept convincing myself that I did not actually need help even though I clearly did.
+Looking back at my life, I can say that I definitely handled this problem like a stereotypical man; I kept convincing myself that I did not actually need help even though I clearly did.
 Don’t let pride get in the way of getting help; if anything, look at it like you are just going in for some free advice because that is what I will be doing!